 - Pretty hefty to move around

-This particular model can hold up to 50kg and is made of strong pinewood.
+This particular board can hold up to 50kg and is made of strong pinewood.
 It also comes with a non-slip rubber coat and measures 180 cm in length, 30cm in width, 54cm at maximum height, and 30cm at the middle height.

 The shipping weight is 9kg in total and is strong enough to remain outdoors in a dedicated area.